1940 Brocklesby mid-air collision: Aftermath

 The freak accident garnered news coverage around the world, and cast a spotlight on the small town of Brocklesby.
-In preventing the destruction of the Ansons, Fuller was credited not only with avoiding possible damage to Brocklesby, but with saving approximately £40,000 (£ million today) worth of military hardware.
+In preventing the destruction of the Ansons, Fuller was credited not only with avoiding possible damage to Brocklesby, but with saving approximately £40,000 (approximately AU$4.7 million in 2022 terms) worth of military hardware.
 Both Ansons were repaired; the top aircraft (N4876) returned to flight service, and the lower (L9162) was used as an instructional airframe.
 Hewson was treated for his back injury at Albury District Hospital and returned to active duty; he graduated from No. 2 SFTS in October 1940.
 He was discharged from the Air Force as a flight lieutenant in 1946.
 Sinclair was discharged in 1945, also a flight lieutenant.
 Fraser was posted to Britain and flew as a pilot officer with No. 206 Squadron RAF, based in Aldergrove, Northern Ireland.
 He and his crew of three died on 1 January 1942 during a routine training flight, when their Lockheed Hudson collided with a tree.

 Fuller was promoted to sergeant after his successful landing, but also confined to barracks for fourteen days and docked seven days' pay for speaking about the incident to newspapers without authorisation.
 He graduated from No. 2 SFTS in October 1940, and received a commendation from the Australian Air Board for his "presence of mind, courage and determination in landing the locked Ansons without serious damage to the aircraft under difficult conditions".
 Fuller saw active service first in the Middle East, and then in Europe with No. 37 Squadron RAF.
 He earned the Distinguished Flying Medal for his actions over Palermo in March 1942.
 Commissioned later that year, Fuller was posted back to Australia as a flying officer, and became an instructor at No. 1 Operational Training Unit in Sale, Victoria.
 He died near Sale on 18 March 1944, when he was hit by a bus while riding his bicycle.